top of page

 I tried for the first 30 years of my life to be everything to everyone, skipping over the most important one of all.
 Myself.
 It is not wrong to love yourself, it is essential.
 Spending more time thinking studying and reflecting on who I am in my core has made me even more fascinated to learn more.
 The more I learn and grow from the inside, the more I can give confidently, show up authentically, and love presently; 3 aspects that if I am doing well, I can be the best version of myself.

-For as long as I can remember I have been fascinated with kids, babies, and moms who have them growing in their belly.
+For as long as I can remember I have been fascinated with kids, babies, and moms who have them growing in their bellies.
 The miracle of human life to me is still is one of the most beautiful wonders of the world.
-There isn't a child in the world that I look at without smiling, sending joy rays through my body, and a deep appreciation of the the beauty in their eyes.
+There isn't a child in the world that I look at without smiling, sending joy rays through my body, and a deep appreciation of the beauty in their eyes.

 I left a terrific job for a dream in my head, during a global pandemic that would impact the demand for childcare.
 I battled with my ego about it being the right time, would I make it a reality, what would I do if I failed, what would others think?

-Tomorrow marks the the first day of my dream.
+Tomorrow marks the first day of my dream.
 My first day of business, with only my to-do list; a life I designed and came together perfectly.
 It was and has always been the right thing to do.
-I have prayed, hoped and thought about the kids' lives I get to be a part of and there is no greater honor.
+I have prayed, hoped, and thought about the kids' lives I get to be a part of and there is no greater honor.

 Listen to those nudges friends and family, listen for the whisper, the press for you to listen to your heart.
-Leave your ego at the door, your soul is so much more beautiful and powerful.
+Leave your ego at the door, your soul is much more beautiful and powerful.

-June 15th 2020.
-31 years, 11 months and 4 days in the making.
+June 15th, 2020.
+31 years, 11 months, and 4 days in the making.

 Bee You, Bee Happy